How to handle the M2 Vocus merger to account for CGT

 By using the M2 purchase dates as the dates for the new VOC shares, this should allow for rollover relief for CGT purposes.

 For most investors these corporate actions can be time consuming and confusing.
 Sharesight provides you with the tools and technology to keep your portfolio up to date.
-And remember to check our customer forum for steps to handle these corporate actions and to interact with other investors.
+And remember to check our community forum for steps to handle these corporate actions and to interact with other investors.